zelisinho/anypoint-examples/scatter-gather-flow-control/README.md

 ### Example Use Case

-In this example a sample data is prepared using the Expression component, which serve as a input for aggregation of the Scatter-Gather component.
-Then the report is transformed to the CSV format  and it is also sent to an email address using the SMTP connector.
+In this example, sample data is prepared with the Expression component, and the prepared data serves as input for aggregation in the Scatter-Gather component.
+Then, the report is transformed to the CSV format and sent to an email address via the SMTP connector.
 This example has been configured for gmail.

-### Set Up and Run this Example
+#### Set Up and Run this Example

-1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
+1. Open the Scatter Gather Flow Control project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).

 2. In your application in Studio, click the **Global Elements** tab.
 Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
-Change the contents of the **port** field to required HTTP port e.g. 8081
+Change the contents of the **Port** field to required HTTP port e.g. 8081

-3. Navigate to src/main/app/scatter-gather-flow-control.xml and **check "Read contacts-1.csv" and "Read contacts-2.csv" file components** and in File Path field point to the attributable files located in src/main/resources folder.
+3. Navigate to `src/main/app/scatter-gather-flow-control.xml` and **check "Read contacts-1.csv" and "Read contacts-2.csv" file components** and in File Path field point to the attributable files located in src/main/resources folder.

 4. **Run** the project as a Mule application